Homological mirror symmetry for the quartic surface: Introduction

+Overall, the organisation of the paper is as follows.
+Section \ref{sec:generators} contains the necessary background material from homological algebra.
+Section \ref{sec:deformations} is devoted to algebraic deformation theory.
+Section \ref{sec:group-actions} concerns finite group actions on algebras, in particular exterior algebras, which are the specific algebraic structures relevant for our argument.
+Section \ref{sec:sheaves} contains the rather modest algebro-geometric background we need.
+Section \ref{sec:geometry} covers elementary symplectic geometry, including Picard-Lefschetz theory.
+Section \ref{sec:negativity} is more specifically about gradings and their application to monodromy maps.
+Section \ref{sec:fukaya} explains the basics of Fukaya categories in the affine, projective and relative sense, and their relationship.
+Section \ref{sec:induction} describes the dimensional induction machinery from \cite{seidel04}.
+The final part (Sections \ref{sec:4-64}--\ref{sec:computation}) contains the computations which are really specific to the case of the quartic surface.

 \acknowledgments This paper could not have been written without the assistance of Michael Douglas, who showed me the ``quiver presentation'' of the derived category of coherent sheaves which appears as the algebras $Q_4$ and $Q_{64}$ in this paper, and also the crucial Massey product formula (Lemma \ref{th:massey}) from \cite{douglas-govindarajan-jayaraman-tomasiello01}.
 Maxim Kontsevich helped me in many ways, one of them being the Hochschild cohomology computations for semidirect products (Lemma \ref{th:twisted-hkr}).
-Simon Donaldson introduced me to the notion of matching cycle, on which the main dimensional induction procedrure is based.
+Simon Donaldson introduced me to the notion of matching cycle, on which the main dimensional induction procedure is based.
 To all of them, thanks!
 ETH Z\"urich invited me to give a lecture course on Fukaya categories, and provided a responsive audience on which parts of this paper were tested.
-The following computer programs have been used: {\sc singular} for elimination theory, {\sc mathematica} for visualization, and {\sc maple} for the homological algebra part.
+The following computer algebra packages were used: {\sc singular} for elimination theory, {\sc mathematica} for visualization, and the Python {\sc sympy} module for matrix computations.

+{\em Comments on the revised version.} Because of the need for completing \cite{seidel04} and for other reasons, this paper has languished in preprint form for years (2003-2011).
+I have not tried to update the introduction or references to reflect more recent developments, since at least part of those developments (Sheridan's recent work, for instance) were based on this paper, which puts one in danger of creating a ``closed loop'' of references.
+In the body of the paper, I have made one technical simplification (a better treatment of finite group actions on Fukaya categories: Section \ref{subsec:coverings}) and removed one mistake (the original proof that the first order deformation of the affine Fukaya category is nontrivial was incorrect, and has been replaced by the new Sections \ref{subsec:skip-divisor} and \ref{subsec:nontrivial-geometric}).
+Elsewhere, the exposition has been slightly smoothed.
+Finally, parts of the computer code have been updated (and made accessible on the author's homepage).